Mark Andrews Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- Andrews' 31.5 receiving yards per game in his six matchups against the Steelers are 35.0 fewer than his over/under for Sunday's game.
+- In his six matchups against the Steelers, Andrews' 31.5 receiving yards average is 35.0 less than his over/under for Sunday's game (66.5).

 - The 239.8 passing yards the Steelers allow per game makes them the NFL's 13th-ranked pass defense this season.

-- With 24 passing TDs allowed this year, the Steelers defense is ranked 15th in the NFL.
+- At 1.5 passing TDs conceded per game, the Steelers defense is ranked 15th in the league.

 Recent Performances

-- In last week's game against the Rams, Andrews was targeted six times and racked up six catches for 89 yards.
+- Against the Rams last week, Andrews was targeted six times and picked up 89 yards on six receptions.

-- In his last three games, Andrews has caught 24 passes on 29 targets for 350 yards and three touchdowns, averaging 116.7 yards per game.
+- Andrews has collected 350 receiving yards (116.7 per game) and three touchdowns, reeling in 24 passes on 29 targets during his last three games.

 Andrews' Baltimore Teammates